 The Advanced options available for the Email input fields are as follows:

 - Default Value: Using our shortcodes, you can manually set any fixed value in your field and pre-populate your input field dynamically.
 To get a better understanding of Dynamic Default Value, read this guide.

 - Container Class: Use this option to add your custom CSS classes to the field’s wrapper.

 - Element Class: Add custom CSS classes to the input field itself.

-- Help Message: To guide your user thoroughly you can use this option.
-Just add your text here and it will be shown as a help message to the user.
+- Help Message: You can use this option to guide your user thoroughly.
+Add your text here, which will be shown as a help message to the user.

 - Name Attribute: The input field’s name attribute is the HTML equivalent of the same name.
 You don’t need to modify this.

-Conditional Logic: You can create certain rules to dynamically hide/show the input field based on the values from some other fields.
-Learn more about conditional logic.
+- Conditional Logic: You can create certain rules to dynamically hide/show the input field based on the values from some other fields.
+Learn more about conditional logic

 - Save the form when the customization is done.

 These are the total configuration processes for the Email Address input field.